 The city is making some real efforts to preserve what's left of its gold-rush past, most notably in the 44-acre Pioneer Park, where dozens of cabins and many other relics were moved out of the path of progress.
 Downtown Fairbanks began to deteriorate in the 1970s, before and after the boom associated with the building of the Trans-Alaska Pipeline.
 But the downward spiral ended long ago and most of downtown has been rebuilt.

 One symbol of downtown's renaissance and a good first stop is the Morris Thompson Cultural and Visitors Center.
 The pride of downtown, the center represents a very successful collaboration between Explore Fairbanks (run by the city's convention and visitors bureau), the Alaska Public Lands Information Center, and the Tanana Chiefs Conference, whose goals include preserving local languages, knowledge, and customs, and promoting pride among Alaska Native youth.
 In addition to an impressive museum that will introduce you to the region's wonders, you'll find everything you need to plan the rest of your touring.
-We also recommend a trip to the University of Alaska Museum of the North, whose building is full of soothing, swooping lines that evoke glaciers, mountains, and sea life.
+You should also check out the University of Alaska Museum of the North, whose building is full of soothing, swooping lines that evoke glaciers, mountains, and sea life.
 The museum's collection of material about Alaska is among the state's best.